lupyuen/pinephone-nuttx/README.md

 # Test PinePhone MIPI DSI Driver with QEMU

-The above code for composing Long Packets and Short Packets was tested in QEMU for Arm64 with GIC Version 2...
+The above Zig Code for composing Long Packets and Short Packets was tested in QEMU for Arm64 with GIC Version 2...

 [lupyuen/incubator-nuttx/tree/gicv2](https://github.com/lupyuen/incubator-nuttx/tree/gicv2)

-Here's the log...
+Here's the NuttX Log for QEMU Arm64...

 ```text
 NuttShell (NSH) NuttX-11.0.0-RC2